Harish-Chandra bimodules for type A rational Cherednik algebras: Harish-Chandra bimodules and category

-The reason for the terminology is that, as we will see below, this bimodule coincides with the bimodule constructed by Bezrukavnikov-Losev in \cite[Section 7.6]{BL}, that is obtained as the tensor product of two wall-crossing bimodules.
+The reason for the terminology is that, as we will see below, this bimodule coincides with the bimodule constructed by Bezrukavnikov-Losev in \cite[Section 7.6]{BL} (we remark that here we are referring to v3 of that paper on the arXiv, which differs from the published version) that is obtained as the tensor product of two wall-crossing bimodules.